Management and Workforce Relations (Cambridge (CIE) A Level Business): Revision Note

 Good relationships between managers and workers leads to benefits including increased productivity, low levels of staff turnover, improved cooperation and fewer days lost due to industrial action

-• Workers are also less likely to face dismissal if they have built a strong, trusting relationship with their employers
+• When workers have a positive relationship with their managers, they are less likely to leave or face dismissal if they have built a strong, trusting relationship with their employers

-Few days lost to Industrial Action
+2. Few days lost to industrial action

 • Industrial action is where trade union members, in dispute with management, protest or take action, such as strikes, to achieve their aims